soniabrami/toddmotto.github.io/_posts/2013-03-07-writing-the-best-css-when-building-with-html5.md

 }
 {% endhighlight %}

-You could then imagine the parent element of the 'alert-success' class being called 'alert', with an interchangable class name inside, for example:
+You could then imagine the parent element of the 'alert-success' class being called 'alert', with an interchangeable class name inside, for example:

 {% highlight css %}
 .alert {